AdamAlNajar/PersonalPortfolio/shop.md

 ---

 ### How to Purchase:
-If you’re interested in purchasing either of these games, or would like more information, please don't hesitate to reach out!
-You can contact me directly through the links provided in each game’s section.
+If you’re interested in purchasing either of these games, follow the links provided in each game’s section.

 ### Follow the Development:
 Stay updated on development progress by [Subscribing to my YT channel](https://youtube.com/@adamoolah)